RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #3

+Then was the big one, I had to tackle stairs again.
+This morning was SUPER hard as I've just been doing the bare minimum.
+I also decided this morning that I was going to make every up stair set a jogging set.
+That was not easy and I found myself dramatically holding onto walls and rails just to survive, but I made it all the way through the 10 minutes.
+Hopefully that was a good enough session that my heart and lungs handle it better next time.
+Being able to jog up stairs for 10 minutes will make a HUGE difference in normal walking/jogging on flat ground.
+The incremental half jog up the stairs and then a walk down the stairs should dramatically improve my endurance.
+Flat ground should be easy.

 ## #2

 Then I followed that up with a standing shower...
 I think it was more than 15